Luke Ashworth

-Luke Alexander Ashworth (born 4 December 1989) is an English footballer who plays as a centre-back for Ashton United.
+Luke Alexander Ashworth (born 4 December 1989) is an English footballer who plays as a centre-back.

 Career

 Early career

 Born in Bolton, Greater Manchester, Ashworth made his professional debut during a loan period at Leyton Orient from his original club Wigan Athletic, in Orient's 4–2 Football League Trophy win against Southend United on 2 September 2008, and his league debut eleven days later.
 He returned to Wigan on 3 November 2008.

 He signed for Leyton Orient on a permanent basis in January 2009, and scored his first professional goal for Orient in the FA Cup first round tie against Tranmere Rovers on 7 November 2009.
 On 23 June 2010, he left Orient on a free transfer and joined Rotherham United.
 After his release from Rotherham in the summer of 2011, he played for Harrogate Town between 9 September and 13 December, after which he signed for Halifax in December on a non-contract basis.
 He left the club in May 2012.